TommyBoiss/Common-Password-Detector/README.md

 commonpasswords.detect([The password your trying to detect], [True/False Returns the reasons that is reduced points in a table])
 Output: [Points, [Reasons]]
 ```

+# Configure
+The configure function allows you to customize the library more!
+Running this function before the detect function isn't required.
+*If data isn't entered here is will just resort to its default with no harm*
+{
+"startingpoints": Int

+"commonlayout": {
+}

+}